2016–17 Boise State Broncos women's basketball team

-The 2016–17 Boise State Broncos women's basketball team represents Boise State University during the 2016–17 NCAA Division I women's basketball season.
-The Broncos, led by 12th-year head coach Gordy Presnell, play their home games at Taco Bell Arena as a member of the Mountain West Conference.
+The 2016–17 Boise State Broncos women's basketball team represented Boise State University during the 2016–17 NCAA Division I women's basketball season.
+The Broncos, led by 12th-year head coach Gordy Presnell, played their home games at Taco Bell Arena as a member of the Mountain West Conference.
 They finished the season 22–11, 11–7 in Mountain West play to a finish in a tie for third place.
-They were also champions of the Mountain West women's tournament and earn an automatic trip to the NCAA women's tournament where they lost in the first round to UCLA.
+They were also champions of the Mountain West women's tournament and earn an automatic trip to the NCAA women's tournament, where they lost in the first round to UCLA.